cunnie/writings/i_am_become_forever.md

 She opened a door to the right and began walking down another hallway, this one with large glass panels showing the lab to the right.
 Julia recognized her company's equipment — the logo was easily identifiable.
-A man in a labcoat was adjusting the dials on one of the pieces of equipment.
+A man in a lab coat was adjusting the dials on one of the pieces of equipment.

 The driver knocked on the door, and then opened it.
 "Dr. Bernstein?
 Ms. Chou is